BigQuery

 We highly recommend that you create a Service Account exclusive to Zenskar for ease of permission and auditing.
 However, you can use a pre-existing Service Account that has the correct permissions.

-Create and manage a Service Account Key in Google Cloud Project
+Create and manage a Service Account key in Google Cloud Project

 • Service Account keys are used to authenticate as Google Service Accounts.
 Zenskar requires the Service Account keys to leverage the role-based permissions you granted to the Service Account in the previous section.

-• You create your key in JSON format
+• Create your key in JSON format.

-• You download the key immediately.
+• Download the key immediately.

 • Google will not allow you to see the contents of the key once you navigate away.